iheartradio/play-swagger/README.md

 ```

 Each mapping consists of the fully-qualified from type, the Swagger type, and an optional Swagger format.
 The preceding example would
-  result in output like this:
+  result in output for a field with type `java.time.LocalDate` like this:

 ```json
 "fieldName": {